It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 We now define a module inner product on a subspace of $\mathds{D}_t^\text{It\^o}$ using an expectation.
-In order for the expectation to be well-defined we will need the differentials to have square integrable It\^o processes as representatives.
-We will use this definition later to illustrate some financial applications of stochastic differentials in Section \ref{section: financial applications}.
-This is not technically an inner product as it takes values in the space of $\mathcal{F}_t$-measurable random variables and not the reals.
-Neverthelss, one can immediately consider it as an inner product if we condition on the information provided by $\mathcal{F}_t$.
+In order for the expectation to be well-defined, we need the differentials to have square integrable It\^o processes as representatives.
+We use this definition later to illustrate some financial applications of stochastic differentials in Section \ref{section: financial applications}.
+This is not technically an inner product as it takes values in the space of $\mathcal{F}_t$-measurable random variables and not in $\mathbb{R}$.
+Nevertheless, one can immediately consider it as an inner product if we condition on the information provided by $\mathcal{F}_t$.
 Alternatively we can see it is an inner product in the pathwise sense too.

 \begin{definition} Let $\mathds{D}^\text{It\^o}_t(L^2)$ be the space of It\^o differentials of twice integrable processes.
 Let $\eta \in\mathds{D}^\text{It\^o}_t(L^2)$.
 Then there exists a twice integrable real-valued It\^o process $\{X_t\}$ such that $d^p(X)_t = \eta$.
 Define the conditional expected value of the differential as